goodthebest/Install-Setup-Yiimp-Mining-Pool-Software-Ubuntu-Linux/README.md

 - [x]   **Email:**  onlinebuybiz@gmail.com

 - [x] **BitcoinTalk forum:** To send Inbox message [click here](https://bitcointalk.org/index.php?action=pm;sa=send;u=1782856)

+## Let Us Setup a Mining Pool For Any Algorithm & Cryptocoin Within Hours
+#### _Whether you want to mine a single coin or several cyrptocurrencies solo, private with your friends & family, even public or Nicehash, cloud mining etc. We have solution for all._

 ## WE ACCEPT CUSTOMIZED BLOCKCHAIN AND MINING POOL CODING ASSIGNMENTS, INDEPENNDENT CONTRACTORS AND FREELANCERS